 Day 8 – Transfer to Florence

-Private Group Transfer to the Brunelleschi Hotel for three nights.
-The historic location of the Brunelleschi Hotel inside the oldest tower of the city of Florence and the medieval church, will allow you to immerse yourself in enchantment and mystery of Renaissance Florence.
+Private Group Transfer to the Florence for three nights at the Grand Hotel Minerva (or similar).
 On the way to Florence, there will be a stop in the beautiful town of San Gimignano.
 Known as the Town of Fine Towers, San Gimignano is famous for its medieval architecture, unique in the preservation of about a dozen of its tower houses, which, with its hilltop setting and encircling walls, form "an unforgettable skyline".
 The "Historic Centre of San Gimignano" is a UNESCO World Heritage Site.
 There will be time for shopping, exploring the sites, and lunch on your own before continuing on to your hotel in Florence.
 Dinner on your own.

 Day 9 – Florence

-Wake up to breakfast and an amazing view of the city of Florence, the birthplace of the Renaissance.
-Today, embark on a guided walking tour of Florence’s Renaissance heart, followed by a visit at the Galleria dell’ Accademia to see works by many of the greatest artists of the 14th and 15th centuries to include Michelangelo’s famous sculpture of David.
+Wake up to the city of Florence, the birthplace of the Renaissance.
+Today, embark on a guided walking tour of Florence’s Renaissance heart.
+Visit the Galleria dell’ Accademia to see works by many of the greatest artists of the 14th and 15th centuries to include Michelangelo’s famous sculpture of David.
 The rest of the afternoon will be free to explore Florence on your own.
 Florence is filled with Renaissance riches to include the Duomo and the 14th century Ponte Vecchio, framing delightful views of the Arno River.
 Dinner on your own.

 Day 10 – Florence